How to Remove Blood Stains: All You Need to Know

+Whether it's silk sheets or a silk skirt, blood stain removal from silk fabrics is the same.
 Treat blood stains on silk by spraying them with a salt water mixture, leaving it to work in for 10 minutes, and rinsing it with cold water.
 Then wash the garment according to the care instructions on the tag.

 After Halloween, the need to remove blood stains from your clothes might still be a problem, except in this case it’s fake blood on your costume!
 Fake blood contains oils, so treat it as a grease or oil stain and follow our tips on how to remove oil stains.
 Blot it to remove as much of the stain as possible, then pre-treat the area and wash at the highest temperature suitable for the type of fabric.